smafsani/CrowdChat-A-Group-Chat-Application/README.md

 # CrowdChat-A Group Chat Application
-CrowdChat is a group chat application which is built using HTML, CSS, JS, NodeJS, MongoDB
+CrowdChat is a group chat application which is built using EJS, NodeJS, MongoDB

 ### Important requirements
 You need to initialize some variables inside .env file.
 Because, I haven't uploaded my .env file.
 The variables are given below: